input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 This maps to HD tree:

--   Wallet set corresponds to key of 0-th level (*root*)
+-   wallet set corresponds to key of 0-th level (*root*),

--   Wallet corresponds to key of 1-th level (children of root)
+-   wallet corresponds to key of 1-th level (children of root),

--   Address corresponds to key of 2-th level (grandchildren of root)
+-   address corresponds to key of 2-th level (grandchildren of root).

 Money are kept only on addresses.